ome/omero-documentation/omero/sysadmins/unix/install-web.rst

 Note that the command ``bin/omero`` used throughout this page refers to ``OMERO.py/bin/omero`` if OMERO.web is deployed **separately** otherwise it refers to ``OMERO.server/bin/omero``.

-If an attempt is made to access OMERO.web whilst it is not running, the generated Nginx configuration file will automatically display a maintenance page.
+If an attempt is made to access OMERO.web whilst it is not running, the generated NGINX configuration file will automatically display a maintenance page.

 -  Session cookies :property:`omero.web.session_expire_at_browser_close`: